 Ok, I admit I don’t know what you already know about the Lake District National Park!
-Most people know it’s one of the most picturesque places in England, and a highly popular weekend break destination, or a great place for walking.
+Most people know it’s one of the most picturesque places in England, and a highly popular weekend break destination, a great place for walking, and for fun family adventures too.
 But there’s a lot more to it than that!

 I’ve compiled some of the most common questions people have about the Lake District and random facts about the area.
 If you already know it or have visited the Lake District yourself, why don’t you see if you can find something you didn’t know within them?

 And you never know when questions like these will come up in a pub quiz!

 Let’s start off simply…